-A large number of methods have been developed to inspect castings for defects that may occur during their production.
-Such inspections may be in process inspections or finished product inspections.
+A large number of casting inspection methods have been developed to inspect castings for defects that may occur during their production.
+Such inspections may be in-process inspections or finished product inspections.

 Destructive tests suffer from the disadvantage that the saw cuts may miss the flaw or the sample may not represent the behavior of the entire lot.
 Because of these reasons non-destructive tests are generally more commonly relied upon than destructive tests.